abdullahhsalman-dev/nest-bookmark/README.md

 Dependency Injection: Providers allow services or components to be injected into other parts of your application.
 Reusability: Providers can be reused throughout the application, ensuring consistent logic.
 Encapsulation: Providers encapsulate specific functionality, separating concerns.

+- to add prisma in your application
+- npm install prisma --save-dev
+- npm install @prisma/client

+- to initialize prisma
+npx prisma init

+- to run the database migrations

+- npx prisma migrate dev --name init

+- ** npx prisma studio
+- it will show the database like thing in the browser

+# to create a unified logic to connect to the database.
+nest g module prisma
+nest g service prisma --no-spec